-Let's not forget wildlife, the Society could become a certified wildlife rehabilitation center.

-Have a facility that are open to groups to use for team building sessions, children's birthday parties or any family celebrations The ability to offer income specific programs like low cost spay/neuter, microchip or vaccine clinics The lists of opportunities are endless, but the vision is there, the Oakville & Milton Humane Society is an integral part of the community AND is more than an Animal Shelter - we can become that Community Resource to improve the Human Animal bond.
+Let's not forget wildlife.
+The Society could become an authorized wildlife custodian.
+Have a facility that is open to groups to use for team building sessions, children's birthday parties or any family celebrations.
+The ability to offer income specific programs like low cost spay/neuter, microchip or vaccine clinics.
+The lists of opportunities are endless, but the vision is there.
+The Oakville & Milton Humane Society is an integral part of the community AND is more than an Animal Shelter - we can become that Community Resource to improve the human animal bond.
 And with your continued support we will get there.
 Protect.
 Care.
-Foliate Society
+Educate.
+PROTECT • CARE